HeisenBugDev/QuantumCraft/README.md

  - Other mods
  - Debug log

 The debug log is the most complicated.
-First thing is delete the forge log from .minecraft (and possibly QuantumCraft.log if it exists) and go to the QuantumCraft.cfg.
+Go to the DebugHandler.cfg.
 There will be a debug value, change it to true.
 Then start up mc and do whatever you did that broke it.
-Go back to the forge log and QuantumCraft.log and upload them somewhere/put it in the ticket you opened.
+When you leave the world there will be a popup with a URL.
+Give us that URL.
+Then disable the debug option in the config to keep it from being annoying.
 We'll then go from there.

 **If you find a bug and do not report it, it will most likely _not_ get fixed**